 Each activation follows a similar pattern: You cross the plateau to approach your target summit, hike across a very rocky, uneven karstic base area, and the final approach is up a very steep grassy slope.
 Losing your footing on this slope can be a disaster, and some of the rocky approaches to the top slopes are very exposed.
-As a result, never attempt to activate one of these summits when there is rain, fog or the threat of either (except perhaps Selun, see below).
-It's also a good idea to take a GPS and record your tracks because the trail can sometimes be difficult to find and follow, even without any rain or fog.
+As a result, never attempt to activate one of these summits if there has recently been rain in the past few days (the slopes are north facing and don't get a ton of direct sunlight to dry things off) or if there is rain or fog or the threat of either (except perhaps Selun, see below).
+It's also a good idea to take a GPS and record your tracks because in some cases the trail can be difficult to find and follow, even without any rain or fog.